 When the likely cost to consumers for an estimated read and the complexity in implementation are taken into account, the Commission now considers the introduction of an additional transfer option using estimated reads is not likely to be in the long term interest of consumers and will not contribute to the achievement of the national electricity objective.
-Almost all stakeholder submissions on the draft determination agreed with this conclusion.

-The Commission has therefore decided not to make a final rule.
+The Commission has therefore decided not to make a draft rule.

-Factors considered by the Commission for this final determination
+Factors considered by the Commission for this draft determination